NavaraCloudServices/github-advanced-security-bootcamp/bootcamp/README.md

 ### Enabling Secret Scanning

+- Accept the invite to your provided classroom GitHub Organization.
+This organization is sponsored by GitHub.
+- You see one repository called `juice-shop`.
+This is a private repository.
-- Go to the settings of your provided classroom repository.
+- Go to the settings of the repository and check the Advanced Security settings.
 - Notice that Advanced Security is disabled.
 This is because it is a private repository.
+Enable Advanced Security
 - Enable Secret Scanning in your classroom repository
   - Including 'Scan for generic secrets'
   - Including 'Non-provider patterns'